Being a leader requires the ability to build rapport with your team. Those following you must have good reason to do so.

 Every time you have a one-on-one talk with your employees, you have a big opportunity to add to and build that individual rapport.

-Use this in some form or another every time you get that golden opportunity to sit with each individual on your team.
+Use this in some form or another every time you get that golden opportunity to talk to each individual on your team.

 The 6 questions are: